 You may often get excited about promoting your business and get confused about the main purpose of a funnel landing page – a landing page should have only one purpose.

-You may have 2 or 5 different types of services, or you may want to collect leads, makes sales, and grow your social presence.
+You may have 2 or 5 different types of services, or you may want to collect leads, make sales, and grow your social presence.
 But your landing page should only focus on one – offer a single type of service, only collect leads, only try to make sales, or only grow social presence.

 Do not attempt to try to create a landing page that will get multiple actions from prospects.
 There is no scope for “lets at least collect leads if not a sale” or “lets at least get a follower on Twitter if not leads.”